TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Preliminaries

+Table~\ref{tab:existing} summarizes three state-of-the-art trajectory collection methods under pure LDP, along with our approach.
+Other works that emphasize external knowledge rather than new perturbation mechanisms are discussed in Appendix~\ref{sec:related_work}.

-NGram~\cite{DBLP:journals/pvldb/CunninghamCFS21} hierarchically decomposes the physical space $\mathcal{S}$ into fine-grained discrete regions with semantics.
-Specifically, $\mathcal{S}$ is first decomposed into small regions $R_s$, which are further decomposed by categories into $R_c$, and then attached with time information $R_t$.
-A decomposed ``gram'' might look like $r_{sct} = \{\text{mountain, church, 3am}\}$.
-This decomposition allows trajectory $\traj$ to be represented at a knowledge level, enabling the usage of public knowledge to define reachability, i.e. to constrain possible perturbed trajectories.
-For example, the above gram $r_{sct}$ is unlikely to be visited at $3$am as a church is closed at that time, reducing the possible $\traj'$.
+NGram~\cite{DBLP:journals/pvldb/CunninghamCFS21} hierarchically decomposes the physical space $\mathcal{S}$ into fine-grained discrete regions with semantic labels.
+Concretely, $\mathcal{S}$ is first partitioned into small spatial regions $R_s$, then further refined into category-specific regions $R_c$, and finally augmented with temporal information $R_t$.
+A resulting ``gram'' can be written as $r_{sct}=\{\text{mountain, church, 3am}\}$.
+This decomposition represents a trajectory $\traj$ at the knowledge level, enabling the use of public knowledge to define \emph{reachability}, i.e. to constrain the set of feasible perturbed trajectories.
+For instance, visiting a church at $3$am is unlikely because it is typically closed, which reduces the reachable set of $\traj'$.
+Finally, NGram applies the Exponential mechanism to sample a perturbed trajectory from this reachable set.

-LDPTrace~\cite{DBLP:journals/pvldb/DuHZFCZG23} synthesizes trajectories based on a generative model.
-Specifically, the physical space $\mathcal{S}$ is discretized into cells, and each private trajectory is represented as a sequence of cells $\traj =\{c_1, c_2, \dots, c_n\}$.
-Neighboring cells, i.e. $c_i$ and $c_{i+1}$, form transition patterns, which are perturbed by LDP mechanisms.
-These perturbed transition patterns are then used to train a Markov chain model that captures the transition patterns between cells.
-Finally, new trajectories $\traj'$ are synthesized by the trained model.
+L-SRR~\cite{DBLP:conf/ccs/WangH0QH22} introduces the staircase randomized response (SRR) mechanism for location perturbation.
+Unlike $k$-RR, which assigns only two probabilities---one for the true location and another for all other locations---the SRR mechanism employs a staircase-shaped probability distribution.
+L-SRR recursively partitions the physical space $\mathcal{S}$ and forms location groups $G_1, G_2, \dots, G_g$ based on their distances to the true location.
+By integrating the SRR mechanism, L-SRR assigns higher probabilities to locations in groups that are closer to the true location, and lower probabilities to those farther away.
+This approach is similar to the Exponential mechanism, but uses group-level distance instead of location-level distance.

-ATP~\cite{DBLP:journals/pvldb/Zhang000H23} uses direction perturbation to limit the set of possible locations.
-It assumes the location space is a finite set of labeled locations and represents a trajectory $\traj = \{\tau_1,\tau_2,\dots,\tau_n\}$ as a sequence of these locations.
-When perturbing a location $\tau_{i+1}$, ATP perturbs the direction from $\tau_i$ to $\tau_{i+1}$.
-It divides the direction space into $k$ sectors and uses $k$-RR to sample a direction sector.
-The perturbed location $\tau_{i+1}'$ should be within the sampled sector, thereby limiting the possible $\tau_{i+1}'$, which is then sampled using the Exponential mechanism.
+ATP~\cite{DBLP:journals/pvldb/Zhang000H23} perturbs directions to restrict the set of feasible perturbed locations.
+For a trajectory $\traj=\{\tau_1,\tau_2,\dots,\tau_n\}$, when perturbing $\tau_{i+1}$, ATP first perturbs the direction from $\tau_i$ to $\tau_{i+1}$.
+Specifically, it partitions the direction space into $k$ sectors and applies $k$-RR to sample a sector.
+The perturbed location $\tau_{i+1}'$ is then constrained to lie within the sampled sector, which reduces the candidate set of $\tau_{i+1}'$; ATP finally samples $\tau_{i+1}'$ from this constrained set using the Exponential mechanism.